fyngyrz/slacker/README.md

 **https://hooks.slack.com/services/**...

-You simply copy and paste that enture URL, including the portion that goes where the "..." is in the above fragment, into the configure file where it says to.
+You simply copy and paste that entire URL, including the portion that goes where the "..." is in the above fragment, into the configure file where it says to.
 That's it for the WebHook setup.